morrro01/grafana/docs/sources/alerting/set-up/provision-alerting-resources/terraform-provisioning/index.md

 1. Create your alerting resources in Terraform format by
    - [exporting configured alerting resources][alerting_export]
    - or writing the [Terraform Alerting schemas](https://registry.terraform.io/providers/grafana/grafana/latest/docs).
      > By default, you cannot edit provisioned resources.
-Enable [`disable_provenance` in the Terraform resource](#edit-provisioned-resources-in-the-grafana-ui) to permit their modifications in the Grafana UI.
+Enable [`disable_provenance` in the Terraform resource](#edit-provisioned-resources-in-the-grafana-ui) to allow changes in the Grafana UI.
 1. Run `terraform apply` to provision your alerting resources.

 Before you begin, you should have available a Grafana instance and [Terraform installed](https://www.terraform.io/downloads) on your machine.